LordofUniverse/blackjack_web_game/README.md

     Images once loaded, will be saved into cache.
 So, the images will get loaded quick after loading once.
     I have purposely added 2 seconds delay after winning or losing or tie so that u could see the card before moving to the next game.
     The only library that has been used here is Bootstrap

+Started on jan 31 and ended on feb 1. jsut 2 days :)